ryanhausen/fitsmap/README.rst

 This will produce a map in ``out_dir`` using the files that were passed in using the ``paths_to_files`` variables.

+Saveable Views
+**************

+FitsMap stores the current view (location/zoom) in the url.
+You can then share the view with others by sharing the url.

+Async Loading
+*************

+All layers/catalogs are loaded asynchronously.
+For small catalogs this won't be noticeable, but for large catalogs you can monitor the loading by expanding the layers menu in the top right corner of the map.
+Large catalogs are sharded into multiple sub-catalogs which are loaded one at a time.
+Catalogs are shown in red until they are completely loaded afterwhich the text is changed to black.

 Parallelization *(Linux/Mac Only)*
 **********************************